 Solution: KCHA is implementing a flexible, "stepped-down" rental assistance model that serves the particular needs of youth transitioning out of homelessness.
 Our local youth service provider partners find that a short-term rental subsidy is the most appropriate way to serve this particular population as a majority of these young adults are not struggling with disabilities that require extended tenure in a supportive housing environment.
 By providing limited term rental assistance and promoting transition to independent living, we are able to serve more young adults in need of assistance.
 One of the pilot programs established under this activity, Next Step, will provide independent housing opportunities to 15 young adults (ages 18 to 25) who are currently living in transitional housing.
 KCHA is providing rental subsidies in coordination with wrap-around services provided by the YMCA.
 Participants will secure their apartment, sign their own lease with a landlord, and work with a resource specialist to assure longer term housing stability.

-Proposed Changes to Activity: We are continuing to expand this approach to our other service partners who are already implementing young adult housing programs with KCHA rental subsidies.
+We are continuing to expand this approach to our other service partners who are already implementing young adult housing programs with KCHA rental subsidies.
 These programs include Coming Up, a sponsor-based rental assistance program that provides supportive services to formerly homeless young adults in south King County, and a project-based assistance program operating in partnership with Friends of Youth and Imagine Housing.
-No additional authorizations are needed nor requested at this time.